American Academy of Religion: Publications

 Oxford University Press publishes Journal of the American Academy of Religion on behalf of the AAR.
 Religious Studies News is the quarterly newspaper of record for the organization; it transitioned from a print to online-only publication in 2010.
-AAR published the online book review Reading Religion.
+AAR also publishes Reading Religion, an online publication featuring book reviews by scholars in religious studies and other related fields.
 AAR publishes five book series through Oxford University Press: Academy; Reflection and Theory in the Study of Religion; Religion, Culture, and Theory; Religion in Translation; and Teaching Religious Studies.
 AAR presents awards each year to notable books in the study of religion.
 It offers three categories of Awards for Excellence: Analytical-Descriptive Studies, Historical Studies, and Constructive-Reflective Studies.

 Annual meeting

-AAR hosts an Annual Meeting each year in November.
-The AAR Annual Meeting is the world's largest meeting for religious studies scholars.
+AAR hosts an annual meeting each year in November.
+The AAR annual meeting is the world's largest meeting for religious studies scholars.
 Over 400 events, including meetings, receptions, and academic sessions, occur on the AAR program alone; hundreds more, hosted by affiliated societies and institutions, occur over the course of the meeting.
 The location of the meeting changes each year.
-The annual meetings of the AAR are attended by about half their membership "(some 4,500 in 2014), which make these meetings by far the most important social arena for academic interaction" in comparison with meetings of other North American academic societies for the study of religion.The AAR Annual Meeting program is developed entirely by volunteers involved in program units representing disciplines and sub-disciplines within the field.
+The annual meetings of the AAR are attended by about half their membership "(some 4,500 in 2014), which make these meetings by far the most important social arena for academic interaction" in comparison with meetings of other North American academic societies for the study of religion.
+The AAR annual meeting program is developed entirely by volunteers involved in program units representing disciplines and sub-disciplines within the field.